JodusNodus/react-qr-reader/README.md

 Type: `function`, Required, Argument: `result`

-Function to call when a QR-code was found and decoded.
+Scan event handler.
+Called every scan with the decoded value or `null` if no QR code was found.

 **onError**

 Type: `function`, Required, Argument: `error`

 Function to call when an error occurs such as:
-- The lack of available devices.
+- Not supported platform
-- When `legacyMode` is `true` no QR code was recognized in the image.
+- The lack of available devices

 **delay**